SolidCharity/LightBuildServer/README.md

 This is still work in progress!

+For more details, please see the [LightBuildServer Wiki](https://github.com/SolidCharity/LightBuildServer/wiki)!

 Goals
 -----
 The goal is to have a light weight build server, that can be easily installed on any Linux operating system, and allows people to quickly build packages for all supported Linux distributions.